-Greater Palm Springs is renowned for its legacy of midcentury modern architecture and design, drawing aficionados from around the world to appreciate architecturally significant residential, commercial and civic buildings throughout the oasis.
+Greater Palm Springs is renowned for its legacy of midcentury modern architecture and design, drawing aficionados from around the world to appreciate architecturally significant residential, commercial and civic buildings throughout our nine cities.

 Desert Modernism is characterized by features and elements that are suitable to the desert climate and lifestyle, including expansive walls of glass and windows that showcase views of the natural landscape and open up to outdoor living spaces and materials that hold up well in the harsh heat and insulate the interiors from warm outdoor temperatures.